OnurOksuz59005/solutions_repo/docs/1 Physics/3 Waves/Problem_1.md

 *Figure 7: 2D interference pattern for six point sources arranged in a regular hexagon.
 The six-fold symmetry results in a highly ordered pattern with clear radial and angular structure.*

+This image shows the interference pattern from six wave sources arranged in a regular hexagon.
+The six-fold symmetry creates a highly ordered pattern with six primary axes of constructive interference and multiple concentric rings.

+The wave number $k$ determines the spatial frequency of the pattern:

+$k = \frac{2\pi}{\lambda}$

+Smaller wavelengths (larger $k$) would create more closely spaced interference fringes.

 ![Hexagon 3D Interference Pattern](./images/hexagon_interference_3d.png)

 *Figure 8: 3D visualization of the interference pattern for six point sources arranged in a regular hexagon, showing the complex wave structure with multiple concentric rings of peaks and valleys.*

+The 3D visualization of the hexagon configuration shows the most complex interference pattern of all the configurations.
+The wave structure exhibits multiple concentric rings of peaks and valleys with clear six-fold symmetry.

+The amplitude of the waves decreases with distance from the sources according to:

+$A(r) \propto \frac{1}{\sqrt{r}}$

+This decay factor accounts for the spreading of wave energy in two dimensions.

 ## Error Analysis